Summer Checklist: Update Your Nonprofit Accounting Standards & More

 Have you ever thought of participating in an event or forum as a representative from your nonprofit?
 It can be an effective way to promote and raise awareness of your cause.

-Participating in these events help your nonprofit gain visibility and therefore reach more donors, volunteers, and members.
+Participating in these events helps your nonprofit gain visibility and therefore reach more donors, volunteers, and members.
 Look for a festival, conference, or city event that shares a common mission with your nonprofit, and contact them about a possible collaboration or co-presentation.

 Find out if there are events this summer that your nonprofit can join, to increase its reach to the wider community!